Justified Representation in Approval-Based Committee Voting: Introduction

-In this paper, we introduce and investigate the notion of {\em justified representation} (\jr) in approval-based voting.
+In this paper, we introduce the notion of {\em justified representation} (\jr) in approval-based voting.
 Briefly, a committee is said to provide justified representation for a given set of ballots if every large enough group of voters with shared preferences is allocated at least one representative.
 A rule is said to satisfy justified representation if it always outputs a committee that provides justified representation.
-This concept is related to the \emph{Droop proportionality criterion} \cite{Dro81} and Dummett's \emph{solid coalition property}~\cite{Dumm84a,TiRi00a,EFSS14a}, but is specific to approval-based elections.
-A somewhat similar notion of {\em representativeness} was recenty proposed by \citeA{Dud14a}; however, justified representation does not imply representativeness and, conversely, representativeness does not imply justified representation.
+This concept is related to the \emph{Droop proportionality criterion} \citep{Dro81} and Dummett's \emph{solid coalition property} \citep{Dumm84a,TiRi00a,EFSS14a}, but is specific to approval-based elections.

 We show that every set of ballots admits a committee that provides justified representation; moreover, such a committee can be computed efficiently, and checking whether a given committee provides \jr can be done in polynomial time as well.
 This shows that justified representation is a reasonable requirement.
-However, it turns out that very few of the existing multi-winner approval-based rules satisfy it.
-Specifically, we demonstrate that \av, \sav, \mav and the standard variant of \rav do not satisfy \jr. On the positive side, \jr is satisfied by \pav and some of its variants, as well as an extreme variant of \rav.
-Also, \mav satisfies \jr for a restricted type of voters' preferences.
+However, it turns out that many popular multi-winner approval-based rules fail \jr; in particular, this is the case for \av, \sav, \mav and the canonical variant of \rav.
+On the positive side, \jr is satisfied by some of the weighted \pav rules, including the canonical \pav rule, as well as by the weighted \rav rule associated with the weight vector $(1,0,\dots)$ and by the Monroe rule.
+Also, \mav satisfies \jr for a restricted domain of voters' preferences.
 We then consider a strengthening of the \jr axiom, which we call {\em extended justified representation (\ejr)}.
-This axiom captures the intuition that a very large group of voters with similar preferences may deserve not just one, but several representatives. \ejr turns out to be a more demanding property than \jr: of all voting rules considered in this paper, only \pav satisfies \ejr.
-Moreover, it is computationally hard to check whether a given committee provides \ejr.
-We also consider another strengthening of \jr, which we call {\em strong justified representation (\sjr)}; however, it turns out that for some inputs \sjr is impossible to achieve.
-We conclude the paper by showing how \jr can be used to formulate other attractive approval-based multi-winner rules, and by identifying several directions for future work.
+This axiom captures the intuition that a very large group of voters with similar preferences may deserve not just one, but several representatives. \ejr turns out to be a more demanding property than \jr: of all voting rules considered in this paper, only the canonical \pav rule satisfies \ejr.
+Thus, in particular, \ejr characterizes the canonical \pav rule within the class of weighted \pav rules.
+However, we show that it is computationally hard to check whether a given committee provides \ejr.